CharlesOkechukwu/alx-low_level_programming/0x01-variables_if_else_while/README.md

-1-last_digit.c gets the last digit of a number and checks if it is 0, greater than 5 or not zero and less than 6 2-print_alphabet.c prints all the alphabets in lowercase with a new line 3-print_alphabets.c prints all alphabets in small letters and the capital letters
+1-last_digit.c gets the last digit of a number and checks if it is 0, greater than 5 or not zero and less than 6 2-print_alphabet.c prints all the alphabets in lowercase with a new line 3-print_alphabets.c prints all alphabets in small letters and the capital letters 4-print_alphabt.c print all alphabets in small letters except e and q